pachyderm/pachyderm/doc/docs/master/how-tos/pipeline-operations/monitor-job-progress.md

 ## `pachctl list job`
   This command shows the progress of all global jobs, in an aggregated format.

-  For each commit (global job), Pachyderm shows the number of subjobs run, and  a progress bar that mirroring all sub-jobs in each commit's DAG.
+  For each global job, Pachyderm shows the number of subjobs run, and a progress bar that aggregates all of the sub-jobs executed within the global job.

   **Example:**
   ```shell